w3c/market-data-odrl-profile/FixingsExample.md

 	dprod:provider		lei:549300B56MD0ZC402L06 . # Bloomberg LP
 ```

-For the delayed dataset, we would specify the time interval after which the data is considered delayed: 15 minutes.
+For the delayed dataset, we specify the time interval after which the data is considered delayed: 15 minutes.
 We might also specify the update method as a time series.

 ```
 dre:a6be3f7a-ecb9-4d3f-acaa-01f2c07c3d3c